Alexandra Ward, Ipswich

 Alexandra Ward is a ward in the central area of Ipswich, Suffolk, England.
 It returns three councillors to Ipswich Borough Council.

-It is designated Middle Layer Super Output Area Ipswich 007 by the Office of National Statistics.
+It is designated Middle Layer Super Output Area Ipswich 007 by the Office for National Statistics.
 It is composed of 6 Lower Layer Super Output Areas.

 Ward profile, 2008

 Alexandra Ward is located in Ipswich town centre.
 In 2005 it had a population a little under 7,500.
 A high proportion of its residents living alone and it also has a high proportion of younger people.